CityChan/CityChan.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Electrical Engineering, South China Uniersity of Technoligy, 2019
+* B.S. in Electrical Engineering, South China Uniersity of Technology, 2019
 * Ph.D in Electrical and Computer Engineering, The University of Texas at Austin, 2025 (expected)

 Work experience